 Why are there differences in wording if all these Translation Committees are using the same Greek and Hebrew manuscripts?

-2. The second reason why there are differences in wording is because many times a single English word can't accurately describe one Greek or Hebrew word.
-Sometimes it takes 3, or 4 or even 5 English words to accurately convey the FULL MEANING of the original words.
+This is because many times a single English word can't accurately describe one Greek or Hebrew word.
+It may take 3, or 4 or even 5 English words to convey the FULL MEANING of the original words.
 So different committees sometimes land on different words.
 But the MEANING is the same.
 Here is an example:

 Romans 12:9 (ESV)

 Let love be genuine.
 Abhor what is evil; hold fast to what is good.

 Romans 12:9 (NIV)

 Love must be sincere.
 Hate what is evil; cling to what is good.

 Romans 12:9 (NASB)

 Let love be without hypocrisy.
 Abhor what is evil; cling to what is good.